MarcoMussato/IoT_Project_NightWatch/README.md

 Follow these steps to set up and run the NightWatch platform:

 1. **Install Docker**:

+   - **Check if Docker is Installed**:
+     Open a terminal or command prompt and run the following command:
+     ```bash
+     docker --version
+     ```

+     If Docker is installed, this will return its version.
+If not, you'll typically see a message like "command not found" or similar.

-   - Ensure that Docker is installed on your computer.
-If not, download and install it from the [Docker official site](https://www.docker.com/).
+   - If Docker isn't installed or isn't accessible from the command line, download and install it from the [Docker official site](https://www.docker.com/).

+   - **(Optional) Check Docker Compose**:
+     While you're at it, it might be useful to also ensure `docker-compose` is installed.
+You can verify this with:
+     ```bash
+     docker-compose --version
+     ```

 2. **Download the Repository**:
    - Clone or download the NightWatch repository and save it in a directory on your computer.